cenviity/jj/docs/github.md

 $ jj log -r 'remote_branches() & (mine() | committer(your@email.com))'
 ```

-Log all descendants of the current working copy that aren't on any remote:
+Log all ancestors of the current working copy that aren't on any remote:

 ```shell
 $ jj log -r '::@ & ~remote_branches()'